Univalent Enriched Categories and the Enriched Rezk Completion: The Rezk Completion

 \section{The Rezk Completion}

 The next aspect in our study of univalent enriched categories, is the \emph{enriched Rezk completion}.
 There are two features to a suitable Rezk completion for enriched categories.
+The first feature of the Rezk completion that we consider, is that every enriched category is weakly equivalent to a univalent one.

+\begin{problem} Given a category $\Ec$ enriched over a univalent complete symmetric monoidal category $\V$, to construct a univalent enriched category $\Rezk{\Ec}$ and a weak equivalence $\RezkFun : \Ec \onecell \Rezk{\Ec}$. \end{problem}

-First of all, one needs to show that every enriched category is weakly equivalent to a univalent one (\cref{constr:enriched-rezk-completion}).
-This construction is similar to the Rezk completion of categories \cite{rezk_completion}: in both cases, we construct the enriched Rezk completion as the image of the Yoneda embedding.
-Note that for \cref{constr:enriched-rezk-completion} we assume that $\V$ is a complete symmetric monoidal closed category to guarantee that we have an enrichment for the desired presheaf category.
-Second of all, one needs to prove a universal property (\cref{thm:rezk-completion-ump}).
-This property says that every enriched functor from an enriched category $\Ec$ to some univalent enriched category can be extended to the Rezk completion of $\Ec$.
+We give two constructions for \Cref{prob:enriched-rezk-completion}.
+The first construction (\Cref{constr:enriched-rezk-completion}) is similar to the Rezk completion of categories \cite{rezk_completion}.
+More specifically, we can construct the enriched Rezk completion as the image of the Yoneda embedding.
+This construction crucially relies on the assumption that $\V$ is both complete and monoidal closed, which we need to construct an enrichment for the enriched functor category $\EFunctor{\OpE{\Ec}}{\self{\V}}$.
+In addition, this construction increases the universe level in general.

+The second construction (\Cref{constr:enriched-rezk-completion-HIT}) uses higher inductive types (HITs), and we rely on the fact that the Rezk completion of ordinary categories can be desired as a HIT \cite{hottbook}.
+Explicitly, if we have a category $\C$ enriched over a univalent monoidal category $\V$, then we endow its Rezk completion (of categories) $\Rezk{\C}$ with a $\V$-enrichment.
+To do so, we use the elimination rules of higher inductive types.
+This allows us to avoid the assumption that $\V$ is both complete and symmetric monoidal closed, and, if we also assume that the universe is closed under HITs, the universe level remains the same.